 Most pre-meds who are not dating are not actually out of time.
 They are using busyness as a socially acceptable cover for social avoidance.
 The MCAT is a perfect excuse.
 Nobody questions it.
 And every semester that pre-med dating gets pushed to the back burner, the social deficit compounds.

 The data makes this concrete.
 Pre-med students average just 26 minutes of intentional socializing per day on weekdays, 30% less than the general student population.
 That is not a scheduling problem.
 That is a prioritization problem.
-And the fix is not finding smarter windows of time.
-It is making a deliberate decision to increase the raw volume of social hours you are logging every week, the same way you would decide to increase study hours before the MCAT.
+The fix is not finding smarter windows of time.
+Rather, it is making a deliberate decision to increase the raw volume of social hours you are logging every week, the same way you would decide to increase study hours before the MCAT.

 Pre-med also creates a specific long-term mindset trap that kills pre-med dating before it starts.
 You know the path is long.
 You know you are not settling down anytime soon.
 So the temptation is to put dating completely on hold after the MCAT, after acceptance letters, after residency, after… This is how men arrive at their mid-thirties having never developed this part of themselves.
 At matriculation, 91.8% of incoming med students identify as single.
 Whatever you built during pre-med is what you walk in with.